ryanolsonx/acme/README.md

 - syntax highlighting
 - autocompletion
 - specific language support
-- *your favourite Vim/Emacs/Sublime feature* :trollface:
+- *your favourite Vim/Emacs/Sublime/VS Code feature* :trollface:

 What you gain is that instead of spending too much time configuring your editor, you will focus on actual working.